IaroslavLasiichuk/week2-challenge/README.md

 This portfolio is designed to be responsive, meaning it will adapt to the size of your viewport and device.
 Whether you are viewing the site on a large desktop screen or a small mobile device, you should have a seamless experience.

 ## Contact
-If you would like to contact Iaroslav Lasiichuk for potential employment or any other inquiries, please use the contact information provided in the "Contact" section of the portfolio.
+If you would like to contact Iaroslav Lasiichuk for potential employment or any other inquiries, please use the contact information provided in the "Contact" section of the portfolio or click [here](https://github.com/IaroslavLasiichuk/week1-challenge/blob/main/index.html).
 We look forward to hearing from you.